wilsonzlin/minify-html/README.md

 - `&nnnn;`, where *nnnn* is a Unicode code point in base 10
 - `&#xhhhh;`, where *hhhh* is a Unicode code point in base 16

 A malformed entity is an ampersand not followed by a sequence of characters that matches one of the above forms.
-This includes when the semicolon is missing, and bare ampersands (i.e. followed by whitespace or as the last character).
+This includes when the semicolon is missing.

 Note that this is different from `HBE_PARSE_INVALID_ENTITY`, which is when a well-formed entity references a non-existent entity name or Unicode code point.

+While an ampersand by itself (i.e. followed by whitespace or as the last character) is a malformed entity, it is covered by `HBE_PARSE_BARE_AMPERSAND`.

+#### `HBE_PARSE_BARE_AMPERSAND` ⌫

+It's an error to have an ampersand followed by whitespace or as the last character.

+This is intentionally a different error to `HBE_PARSE_MALFORMED_ENTITY` due to the ubiquity of bare ampersands.

 An ampersand by itself is not *necessarily* an invalid entity.
 However, HTML parsers and browsers may have different interpretations of bare ampersands, so it's a good idea to always use the encoded form (`&amp;`).

-When this error is suppressed, malformed entities are outputted untouched.
+When this error is suppressed, bare ampersands are outputted untouched.

 #### `HBE_PARSE_INVALID_ENTITY` ⌫